cyn-chen01/assignment2_GRP4_yc4336/README.md

 |-----------------------------|-----------|
 | `Categorical Cross Entropy` | `Adam`    |

-| 4.
-Fine-tune DenseNet201, EfficientNetB7 and VGG16
+4. Fine-tune DenseNet201, EfficientNetB7 and VGG16
-| 4.1 Steps:
+> Steps:
-| -The pretrained network is loaded without the final classifcation head.
+>  1. The pretrained network is loaded without the final classifcation head.
-| -Freeze the weights of the pretrained network.
+>  2. Freeze the weights of the pretrained network.
-| -Add new head layers to be trained.
+>  3. Add new head layers to be trained.
-|

 | Hyper-parameters    |                                                                     |
 |---------------------|---------------------------------------------------------------------|